Ricky-G/codespace-func-demo/README.md

 # GitHub Codespace for .NET/Azure Function Starter

-Demo project: that shows a starter for setting up a code space for a C# .NET
+Demo project: that shows a starter Codespace for setting up a code space for a C# .NET Azure function